 The co-founder and current sole owner of T‑Mobile Polska S.A. is the global telecommunications giant Deutsche Telekom Group (DT), which includes T‑Mobile and T-Systems.
-The group employs over 225,000 people worldwide and is active in 50 countries around the world, serving more than 200 million customers.
+The group employs over 226,000 people worldwide and is active in 50 countries around the world.
 Deutsche Telekom is one of the global leaders in the integrated telecommunications services market.
-Its customer base includes more than 168 million mobile phone users, nearly 28 million landline users and over 19 million fixed line broadband internet users (more statistical data).
+Its customer base includes more than 242 million mobile phone users, nearly 27 million landline users and over 22 million fixed line broadband internet users (more statistical data).

 T‑Mobile Polska provides 2G, 3G and LTE mobile services with a coverage of almost 100% of the population and area of Poland, as well as Voice over LTE and Voice over WiFi services.
+Since 9th of June 2020, T-Mobile customers can use the 5G network.
+Thanks to 1,650 base stations located all over Poland, the technology covers 6.3 million people in Poland.
 Fixed-line services are provided through the company’s own and leased fibre networks, and with over ten Data Centres, T‑Mobile offers also a complete range of ICT services.

 T‑Mobile is an avid supporter of innovation and young entrepreneurship.
 As part of the hub:raum project – Deutsche Telekom’s innovation centres in Kraków and Berlin – T‑Mobile offers comprehensive support to startups in four areas: financing, workspace (co‑working), mentoring and expert consultancy as well as access to Deutsche Telekom resources (such as customer database, technical services and infrastructure).
 This is the only platform to offer such extensive opportunities to young entrepreneurs from Central and Eastern Europe.
 The hub:raum projects include the development of products and services for communication between devices and equipment in IoT and NB IoT networks as well as in the future 5G network.

 The way of doing business has been important since the very beginning of T‑Mobile Polska.
-The belief that a strong company can only be built through the passion and commitment of employees, trust of suppliers and business partners, quality of services provided to customers and a favourable social environment, helped T‑Mobile Polska to become one of today’s strongest telecommunications brands.
-Corporate social responsibility activities are regularly reported to DT.
+The belief that it is possible to build a strong company only thanks to the passion and commitment of employees, the trust of suppliers and business partners, the quality of services provided to customers and the favor of the social environment resulted in the fact that today T-Mobile Polska represents one of the strongest telecommunications brands.
+Corporate social responsibility activities are periodically reported to DT.
+In 2020, T-Mobile Polska published a corporate social responsibility report summarizing the activities undertaken in 2019.
+The electronic version of the report uses elements of VR technology.

-In 2013, T‑Mobile initiated one of its most popular social events in Poland: Pomoc Mierzona Kilometrami (T‑Mobile Help Measured in Kilometres), which aims to support children with reduced mobility.
-As a result of the campaign, 2017 was the fifth year in which PLN 1 million was transferred to the ‘You are not alone’ TVN Foundation for the purchase of rehabilitation equipment.
-Many sports and cultural celebrities, as well as hundreds of thousands of other participants get involved in the project.
+In the years 2013-2017, T-Mobile was the organizer of one of the most popular social events in Poland: Pomoc Mierzona Kilometrami (T Mobile Help Measured in Kilometres), the aim of which was to support children with physical disabilities.
+As part of the five-year campaign, T-Mobile donated PLN 5 million to the ‘You are not alone’ TVN Foundation for rehabilitation equipment.
+Many famous and popular personalities from the world of sports and culture were involved in the project, and hundreds of thousands of Poles actively participated in it.

 T‑Mobile is particularly committed to projects that combine the worlds of technology and culture in the broader sense.
 These projects are aligned with the brand’s philosophy and focus on the ‘digital lifestyle’ concept.
 As part of its project, Electronic Beats creates a valuable platform that attracts audiences interested in music, culture and urban art.